Portable Solar Panel Comparison & Guide

-This post is about portable solar panels, but there are posts for the other two types as well.
+This post is about solar blankets, but there are posts for the other two types as well.
 Just so everyone is on the same page here is a very brief explanation of the different types available.

 These are the panels that will be permanently mounted to a roof, canopy, caravan etc. They can be removed but are not getting packed away daily as they are bolted down.

 The blankets are the most technologically advanced, it will fold multiple times and pack away very small to take up a tiny footprint.
 They offer the best performance when looking at their weight against output.